 SCORR Grants.
-The Christian Reformed Church has authorized the Synodical Committee on Race Relations (SČORR) to provide grants of up to \$1,000 per year to North American students of minority cultures who are related to the Christian Reformed Church.
+The Christian Reformed Church has authorized the Synodical Committee on Race Relations (SCORR) to provide grants of up to \$1,000 per year to North American ethnic minority students who are related to the Christian Reformed Church.
 Selection criteria include the student's academic record, financial need, and interest in serving God's Kingdom through the Christian Reformed Church.
 Returning students are considered as well as incoming freshmen.